WIN 16-05 dtd 18 April 2005

 6 August 05 - At Ease Club located in the Indian River Colony Club (IRCC) - Melbourne, Fl.
 AFIO Satellite Chapter hosts Mr. Andy Byers, author of The Perfect Spy- contact B. Keith at email@example.com for more information

 13 August 05 - Lenox, MA - AFIO Members at Tanglewood.
 8:30 PM the Boston Symphony Orchestra will be conducted by James Conlon with violinist Gil Shaham to present Mozart Violin Concerto No. 4 in D,K.218 & Shostakovich Symphony No. 7 in C, Op.
 60, Leningrad in Koussevitzky Music Shed, Lenox, MA, in the beautiful Berkshire Hills of Western Massachusetts.
 Next day concerts include an All-Mozart Program by the BSO and an evening of All That Jazz conducted by Keith Lockhart and the Boston Pops with guests "New York Voices."
 Come and enjoy the weekend concerts with family, friends and AFIO colleagues from New England and New York.
 Tickets for these informal concerts must be made by phone at 888-266-1200, 617-266-1200 or online at www.bso.org.
 Saturday evening tickets $19, $28, $47, $70, $85 and $17 (lawn).
 Contact the Berkshire Visitors Bureau at (800) 237-5747 or www.berkshires.org for reservations/lodgings.
 They provide a reservation service and excellent resources for comparing places to stay.
-If you wish to provide support for AFIO's programs by donating, do so here.
-The price of your ticket is not a donation to AFIO.

 7 Oct 05 - Tysons Corner, VA - NIP Annual Meeting & Symposium - Tysons Corner Holiday Inn.